JaydotMurf/connect-four-oo/notes.md

-Refactoring the code to make use of OOP involves encapsulating the relevant data and functions into classes, such that the functions and data that manipulate and represent the game state are organized and managed by an object.
+# Refactoring the code to make use of OOP involves encapsulating the relevant data and functions into classes, such that the functions and data that manipulate and represent the game state are organized and managed by an object.
 This approach allows for better modularization and abstraction of code, making it more maintainable and easier to reason about.
-Here are the steps to refactor the code:
+Here are the steps to refactor the code

 1. Create a `Board` class that represents the game board.
 The board class should have the following properties: